Panquesito7/Panquesito7/README.md

 **Since I was 5 years old, I've been using computers and have been learning how to use them. 🖥**\
 **Since I was 7, I made simple videogames using GameMaker to have some fun playing them. 🎮**

-About 2 years ago (in 2019), I registered at GitHub to fix a single bug.
+About 3 years ago (in 2019), I registered at GitHub to fix a single bug.
 Yes, just a single bug in a [Minetest](https://minetest.net) [mod](https://github.com/shivajiva101/smartshop),\
 and it has lead me to learn a lot about collaboration, open source, communication, and much more. 🚀

-Currently, I maintain a lot of open-source projects and moderate a lot of communities.\
+Currently, I'm an active open-source advocate and community manager in **30+ communities**.
+You can find me on various\
-Some of them are [The Algorithms](https://the-algorithms.com), [EddieHub](https://www.eddiehub.org), [Devicon](https://devicon.dev), [DEVSTRONS'](https://github.com/devstrons), and many more. 💻
+communities, such as [The Algorithms](https://the-algorithms.com), [Design & Code](https://www.designandcode.us/), [Devicon](https://devicon.dev), [Community Classroom](https://www.commclassroom.org), [Sema](https://semasoftware.com), and many more. 💻

-In my [Developer Story](https://stackoverflow.com/story/panquesito7), you can see all communities and organizations I have volunteered, worked, and helped in with important titles.\
-Once I'm working in a new community/organization, I add it to my Developer Story after some months, so you can see new communities I am working on. 🙂

 I am always ready and open to work on new and challenging stuff.
-Whether it's about open-source, Discord moderation, C++ stuff, I can do it!\
+Whether it's about open-source, community management, coding stuff, I can do it!\
 I can be working on 5+ projects at the same time without getting stressed.
 After all, it's something fun that I like to do that benefits other people.
 It benefits the community: it benefits open-source.

-**Do you like the work I do?
-Would you like to support my work?
-No matter the amount,\
-your support is what motivates me to keep doing what I do.
-Even $1 is appreciated.** 💖

 <a href="https://liberapay.com/Panquesito7/donate"><img src="https://img.shields.io/liberapay/receives/Panquesito7.svg?logo=liberapay"></a>
 <a href="https://liberapay.com/Panquesito7/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>